 The guest room shower is simple yet stunning, a trademark of Foken's design style.

 "I love to combine historical charm with modern elements to create liveable spaces," Foken says.
-"I choose products that are made in an environmentally conscious way, and I design for longevity (both in style and materials), so handmade products, quality craftsmanship are big priorities.
+"I choose products that are made in an environmentally conscious way, and I design for longevity (both in style and materials), so handmade products and quality craftsmanship are big priorities.

 I love to combine historical charm with modern elements to create liveable spaces.

-Though Foken lists designers like Heidi Callier, Jessica Helgerson, and Nickey Kehoe as well as Pinterest and Instagram as inspiration, much of her style is influenced by the great outdoors.
+Though Foken lists designers like Heidi Caillier, Jessica Helgerson, and Nickey Kehoe as well as Pinterest and Instagram as inspiration, much of her style is influenced by the great outdoors.